-Definite-lived intangible assets principally consist of customer-related assets including contract acquisition costs and purchased credit card relationships.
-These assets are amortized over their estimated useful lives and evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
+Definite-lived intangible assets principally consist of certain costs incurred to develop or acquire capitalized software and customer-related assets including contract acquisition costs and purchased credit card relationships.
+Capitalized software is amortized on a straight-line basis over its estimated useful life, generally 5 years.
+Customer-related assets are amortized over their estimated useful lives.
+Defined-lived intangible assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
 The evaluation compares the cash inflows expected to be generated from each intangible asset to its carrying value.
 If cash flows attributable to the intangible asset are less than the carrying value, the asset is considered impaired and written down to its estimated fair value.